Experienced Nassau County Social Security Lawyers

-If you would like further guidance on your disability claim, we encourage you to contact our team of attorneys at Turley, Redmond, Rosasco & Rosasco, LLP.
+If you would like further guidance on your disability claim, we encourage you to contact our team of Nassau County social security lawyers at Turley Redmond & Rosasco, L.L.P..
 Our Nassau County Social Security lawyers provide comprehensive assistance throughout the application, appeals, and litigation process to ensure that you are able to secure benefits to cover your disability-related losses.

 Eligibility for SSDI Benefits

 Eligibility for SSDI benefits can be tricky.
 In order to be eligible to receive SSDI benefits, you must: